-Stranger Things — Ears That See - Eyes That Hear
+Stranger Things – Ears that See - Eyes that Hear #2

 Genesis 15:5 (Amplified) And the Lord brought Abram outside [his tent into the night] and said, “Look now toward the heavens and count the stars—if you are able to count them.”
 Then He said to him, “So [numerous] shall your descendants be.”

-For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
+If Jesus would have sought safety, it would have sabotaged the cross.
+But because He was willing to get out of the canopy of comfort meaning the cross we can say “17 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.”
+John 3:17

 Login/Register to leave comment